JasonLocklin/Dissertation/Prisms/Results.md

 this test (z-scores between 3.4 and 7.2).
-When compared with performance of the more variable, neurologically intact right-brain damaged individuals (the lighter region in figure [fig:SWM]), patient 171 does cross into a region statistically indistinguishable from normative performance ($z=1.2$), but the others remain well outside ($3.1 < z < 5.0$).
+When compared with performance of the more variable, neurologically intact right-brain damaged individuals (the lighter region in figure [fig:SWM]), Patient 171 does cross into a region statistically indistinguishable from normative performance ($z=1.2$), but the others remain well outside ($3.1 < z < 5.0$).

 ### Temporal Estimation Task

-As can be observed in figure [fig:TE], the five patients who showed clinical signs of neglect massively underestimated the time intervals (Patient 27 underestimated to some degree pre-prisms, and responded very accurately post-prisms).
+As can be observed in figure [fig:TE], the five patients who showed clinical signs of neglect massively underestimated the time intervals.
+In contrast, Patient 27, the non-neglecting patient, underestimated to some degree pre-prisms, and responded very accurately post-prisms (Figure [fig:TE]).
 As a result, analysis was done both with and without including Patient 27, and results did not differ.
-What is presented here is the data excluding patient 27.
-An analysis of covariance was performed, with prism condition as a fixed factor and trial duration as a random covariate, and there was no indication of an influence of prisms on time interval reporting ($F(1,4)= 0.79$, $\text{p}=0.4$).
+What is presented here is the data excluding Patient 27.
+An analysis of covariance was performed, with prism condition as a fixed factor and trial duration as a random covariate, and there was no indication of an influence of prisms on time interval estimation ($F(1,4)= 0.79$, $\text{p}=0.4$).

-For each participant and condition, a linear model (least squares) was computed in order to yield a measure of the relationship (slope) between time interval and reports.
+For each participant and condition, a linear model (least squares) was computed in order to yield a measure of the relationship (slope) between time intervals and estimations.
 As can be seen in figure [fig:TE], the relationship was not recti-linear (first order), so linear models were computed based on log-transformed time.
 When this was done, linear models fit very well (13 models,